RemielDev/Portfolio/README.md

 ## About Me:

-- 👋 Hi, I’m Remiel, a professional scripter and developer on roblox.
+- 👋 Hi, I’m Remiel, a professional scripter and developer initially on the Roblox platform.
 - 📫 How to reach me: Discord - Rem#0030

 My Website Portfolio (With Videos): https://rembuckbuisness.wixsite.com/remportfolio/dno